llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 (And add `EXPORT` and conditional include to the headers as suggested in the export extern-C++ style section.)

-The ABI with modules is different and so we need to compile the source files into the new ABI.
+The ABI with modules is different and thus we need to compile the source files into the new ABI.
 This is done by an additional part of the interface unit:

 .. code-block:: c++